AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * When configuring Adobe Launch, a forward slash (/) is prepended in the library URL (NPR-30700).

 * ContextHub performance degrades after publishing (NPR-30884).

+### Sling {#sling-6470}

+* Update the webconsole security provider bundle version to 1.2.4 to remove dependency of launchpad starter api from webconsolesecurityprovider (NPR-30885).

 ### Platform {#platform}